autocrypt/autocrypt/doc/level1.rst

 Autocrypt facilitates opportunistic key distribution, but recognizes that aggressively opportunistic encryption can be disruptive to established email workflows.
-For this reason, emails are only encrypted if either:
+For this reason, emails are only encrypted if:

-1) The sender specifically requests encryption during message composition
+1) The sender specifically requests encryption during message composition;
-2) When replying to an encrypted message
+2) When replying to an encrypted message; or,
-3) If all participants have explicitly expressed a preference to always encrypt.
+3) If all participants have explicitly expressed a :ref:`preference <prefer-encrypt>` to always encrypt.